-Kids around the world are preparing to go back to school – that means homework, new friends and … lunch?
+Kids around the world are preparing to go back to school – that means homework, new friends and – lunch?
 Yes, that’s right!
-Let’s visit different countries and see what yummy food the school kids eat every day!
+Let’s visit four different countries and see what yummy food the school kids eat every day.

-French children enjoy a 3 or 4-course meal that is made from high-quality ingredients, and are mostly made from scratch.
+French children enjoy a 3 or 4-course meal that is made from high-quality ingredients and are mostly made from scratch.
 The children all sit in the same eating area, the cafeteria.
-An interesting fact is that there are no vending machines in schools, because they’re banned due to the high sugar and fat content of the treats they carry.
-Typical school lunches here can have a variety of dishes and ingredients, such as grilled fish, salad, red beans, seasonal vegetables, garlic sausage, fruit salads and chocolate flan (just to name a few).
+An interesting fact is that there are no vending machines in schools.
+They’re banned due to the high sugar and fat content of the treats they carry.
+Typical school lunches in France can have a variety of dishes and ingredients, such as grilled fish, salad, red beans, seasonal vegetables, garlic sausage, fruit salads and chocolate flan (just to name a few).
 Another perk is that the food is served on plates and eaten with real silverware!

 In Japan, the school lunch ingredients are locally sourced and almost never frozen; in addition, the schools employ nutrition experts that work with kids and teach them the importance of good eating habits.
 Like the children in France, Japanese kids also eat in a community-like setting with their peers, and even their teachers!
 The children also wear white hats and robes to serve their classmates, which teaches them teamwork and respect.
 You can expect to find lots of rice, vegetables, fish, soup, and meat on the plate.

-Colombian school lunch ingredients usually vary from region to region, but can contain rice, potatoes, fruit, beans, meatballs, and vegetables such as corn and avocados.
-There’s a special vegetarian menu also available, and children from 2 to 5 years old have their food cut and portioned into smaller sizes.
+Colombian school lunch ingredients usually vary from region to region but can contain rice, potatoes, fruit, beans, meatballs, and vegetables such as corn and avocados.
+There is a special vegetarian menu also available, and children from 2 to 5 years old have their food cut and portioned into smaller sizes.

-We hope you enjoyed our lunch trip around the world, and perhaps found inspiration to try new foods at your own dinner table!
+We hope you enjoyed our lunch trip around the world and hope you found inspiration to try new foods at your own dinner table!